-The total benefits, sum of (C) for compressive strength, and water absorption divided by the cost of give the Benefit/Cost Ratio.
-Out of the ratios, highest 0.0076 is of mixture Cement+Aggregate+Fly Ash 20%+Silica Fume 10%+Bacteria which is the optimum mixture while ratio for control concrete taking into account the improvement of property is one third of this mixture.
+The total benefits, sum of (C) for compressive strength, permeability, water porosity and water absorption divided by the cost of give the Benefit/Cost Ratio.
+Out of the ratios, highest 0.0076 is of mixture Cement+Aggregate+Fly Ash 30%+Silica Fume 5%+Bacteria which is the optimum mixture while ratio for control concrete taking into account the improvement of property isone third of this mixture.